Religious Studies

 Religious studies offers instruction in the history and practice of many world religions, including Judaism, Christianity, Islam and Near Eastern religious traditions.
 Explore the great religions of the world and immerse yourself in many fascinating cultures.
 Learn about ancient Egyptian rituals, the history of China, the life of Buddha, how and why Judaism and Christianity split, who wrote the Bible, how different world religions interact today and many other aspects of religions practiced around the world.

 You have the unique opportunity to study religious issues from a scholarly perspective.
 Religion courses at WVU are intended to stimulate interest in the academic discipline of religious studies, which involves studying religions objectively, without an agenda.
 Yet our courses often complement students’ own religious beliefs.
 Instructors use various methodologies that allow students to immerse themselves in, and to learn about, many different traditions.
 Some of these methodologies include studying ancient texts, examining the history and traditions of various world cultures, the use of resource texts from reputable scholars and the analysis of archaeological data.
-This major is useful to anyone seeking a professional career in religion, such as the ministry, teaching, graduate study of theology, biblical studies and religious journalism.
+This minor is useful to anyone seeking a professional career in religion, such as the ministry, teaching, graduate study of theology, biblical studies and religious journalism.

 How will I focus my studies?

-The religious studies major includes courses in the religions of China and Japan, Zen Buddhism, Islam and Near Eastern traditions and world religions.
+The religious studies minor includes courses in the religions of China and Japan, Zen Buddhism, Islam and Near Eastern traditions and world religions.
 In addition, courses are regularly offered in religion and science, evolution and creationism, archaeology and other topics of interest.

 Any student admitted to an undergraduate degree program at WVU may complete a minor in religious studies.
 The minor consists of 15 hours of coursework in religious studies, with at least nine hours at the upper-level (300-level or above).